Constrained Submodular Optimization for Vaccine Design: A diminishing returns objective enables theoretical performance guarantees

 \subsection{A \dmr{} framework for vaccine design provides a submodular optimization objective}

-A key reason underlying the complexity of the max $n$-times coverage problem is the utility of a peptide may be hidden until we are close to reaching $n$-times coverage.
-This makes it difficult select peptides optimally.
-To address this, we use a \dmr{} framework, where peptides will improve the objective at any coverage level.
+A key reason underlying the complexity of the max $n$-times coverage problem is that the utility of a peptide may be hidden until we are close to reaching $n$-times coverage.
+This makes it difficult select peptides optimally before its utility becomes apparent.
+To address this, we propose a \dmr{} framework, where peptides will improve the objective at any coverage level.
 Intuitively, this provides a ``gradient'' along which an optimization procedure can climb.

-Let $U:\posrel\rightarrow\posrel$ be some non-negative monotonically increasing concave function such that $U(0) = 0$.
+Formally, let $U:\posrel\rightarrow\posrel$ be some non-negative monotonically increasing concave function such that $U(0) = 0$.
 Let $\mhcs$ denote the set of MHC genotypes observed in the population.
 Let $w: \mhcs \rightarrow \posrel$ be a weight function that gives the frequency of each genotype in the population.
-Let $\pepset$ denote the set of candidate peptides where a subset is selected for vaccine design.
+Let $\pepset$ denote the set of candidate peptides from which a subset is selected for the vaccine design.
 If $p \in \pepset$ and $m \in \mhcs$, let $\bindspmhc{p}{m}$ denote the predicate of whether $p$ is displayed in an individual with genotype $m$.
-To model uncertainty, we let $\bindspmhc{p}{m}$ operate over the sample space of some probability distribution.
+To model uncertainty, we let $\bindspmhc{p}{m}$ vary over the sample space of some probability space, and we assume that the subset of the probability space where $\bindspmhc{p}{m}$ evaluates to true is always measurable.
 The objective, parametrized by $U$, can then be written as follows:

 Where $S \subseteq \pepset$ is the set of peptides selected for vaccine inclusion.
 This objective is a monotonically increasing submodular function.

 \begin{theorem} For any $U:\posrel\rightarrow\posrel$ that is monotonically increasing and concave, $\objf{U}$ is a monotonically increasing submodular function. \end{theorem}